Robotic-Assisted Knee Joint Replacement

-Who Is a Good Candidate for Robotic-Assisted Knee Replacement?
+Am I A Good Candidate for a Robotic-Assisted Hip Replacement?